What Causes Missed Period (Amenorrhea) In Teens And When To Seek Help?

 Create an environment where your teen can lead a stress-free life, as it can help her have regular menstrual cycles (12).

-You may encourage your teen to exercise and follow healthy eating habits from an early age.
+You may encourage your teen to exercise and follow healthy eating habits from an early age to support hormonal balance.
 Do not hesitate to consult a doctor if you notice unusual weight changes, eating disorders, or stress in your teen.
+You may also encourage your teen to track their menstrual cycle with an app or journal to track any change in period patterns or irregularities.

 Frequently Asked Questions